 A forced marriage is a marriage conducted without the valid consent of one or both parties and where duress is a factor.

 Forced marriage is now a specific offence under section 121 of the Antisocial Behaviour Crime and Policing Act 2014, which came into force on 16 June 2014.
+Forcing someone to marry can result in up to seven years in prison.

 The Forced Marriage (Civil Protection) Act 2007

 The Order can include prohibitions, restrictions or requirements to protect a victim from space, from the member or anyone involved.
 Involvement can include aiding, abetting, counselling, procuring, encouraging, or assisting another person to force or attempt to force a person to marry.
-Forced Marriage Protection Orders can last for a specified time or if the court so desires, set out the Order for an indefinite period i.e. until varied or discharged.
+Forced Marriage Protection Orders can last for a specified time or if the court so desires, set out the Order for an indefinite period, i.e. until varied or discharged.
 The following people can apply for a Forced Marriage Protection Order:

 - the person who is to be protected by the order;